Skippern/kOS/README.md

 The DSKY was the control unit of AGC/AGS.
 I would like to recreate the DSKY as an Raspberry Pi unit, and control flight programs from there.

+# AGC/AGS

+`AGC` is short for `Automated Guidance Computer` and `AGS` stands for `Automated Guidance System`.
+It was the brain of the mission.

+# Telemetry

+All space flights send data back to mission control.

 # Planned progression

 To be able to reach the ultimate goal of a RPi DSKY, I would need to figure out each separate maneuver and how to execute them in KSP.
 Therefor I am breaking any complete flight or operation down into single tasks and tie them together.
 The `quick` folder is meant for quick scripts to test a sequence of script in certain order, or shortcut the execution of a certain task.
 The folder remains empty since none of these scripts are meant to be shared.